 There will be a maximum of ten bikes available on this tour.
 The bikes used will be Suzuki DL650 V-Stroms, or the BMW F700/800GS.
 The ‘standard’ tour bike is a V-Strom, which is fine for passengers.
 Upgrades (at extra cost) are available when booking.
 For further information on BIKES and the terms and conditions of hire, please go HERE.

 As a participant in this tour you’ll fly to Johannesburg, to be met by Blazing Trails staff and transferred to your hotel, where there will be some paperwork to complete, a great bar and restaurant and where we will give you a briefing on the trip ahead.
-The following day we will collect the bikes and head out into deep joy.
+The following day we will head out into deep joy.

-When riding there will be a lead rider and, if there are more than three riders, a sweeper/luggage vehicle travelling at the rear.
-Tour participants will navigate using a ‘marker’ (also known as a ‘buddy’) system, whereby the rider behind the leader drops off and waits to guide those coming behind.
+When riding there will be a lead rider and, if there are at least three participants, a sweeper/luggage vehicle travelling at the rear.
+Riders will navigate using a ‘marker’ (also known as a ‘buddy’) system, whereby the rider behind the leader drops off and waits to guide those coming behind.

 The riding on this tour is nearly all on tarmac, and despite some potholes in places, this tarmac is generally very good, with little traffic, and makes for super-satisfying riding.
 We will be taking a few dirt roads on this tour, but never for any distance and they are usually pretty smooth.
 We would certainly not describe any of the rides as ‘off-roading’.